Comic book: Digital distribution

 On 13 November 2007, Marvel Comics launched Marvel Digital Comics Unlimited, a subscription service allowing readers to read many comics from Marvel's history online.
 The service also includes periodic release new comics not available elsewhere.
 With the release of Avenging Spider-Man #1, Marvel also became the first publisher to provide free digital copies as part of the print copy of the comic book.

 With the growing popularity of smartphones and tablets, many major publishers have begun releasing titles in digital form.
 The most popular platform is comiXology.
 Some platforms, such as Graphicly, have shut down.

 Comic collections in libraries

-Many libraries have extensive collections of comics in the form of graphic novels.
-This is a convenient way for many in the public to become familiar with the medium.
+Numerous libraries house extensive collections of comics in the form of graphic novels.
+This serves as a convenient means for the general public to become acquainted with the medium.

 Guinness World Records

 In 2015, the Japanese manga artist Eiichiro Oda was awarded the Guinness World Records title for having the "Most copies published for the same comic book series by a single author".
 His manga series One Piece, which he writes and illustrates, has been serialized in the Japanese magazine Weekly Shōnen Jump since December 1997, and by 2015, 77 collected volumes had been released.
 Guinness World Records reported in their announcement that the collected volumes of the series had sold a total of 320,866,000 units.
 One Piece also holds the Guinness World Records title for "Most copies published for the same manga series".